Tennessee Sports Betting – Everything You Need to Know

 BetMGM stands among the first wave of online operators approved for legal sports betting in the Volunteer State.
 BetMGM functions as a product of Roar Digital, a partnership between a pair of gaming giants, MGM Resorts and GVC Holdings.
 BetMGM is the official sports betting partner for the Tennessee Titans.

 BetMGM offers an online sports betting platform that puts it in an elite class in the US market.
 The BetMGM welcome bonus offers a risk-free bet up to $600 on the first wager made on the platform.

-William Hill is the latest sportsbook app to launch in Tennessee
+William Hill is one of the latest sportsbook apps to launch in Tennessee.

 FanDuel operates as one of the most recognizable brands on the legal sports betting scene in the US.
 New players at FanDuel Sportsbook TN can take advantage of a $1,000 risk-free bet offer after making their first deposit.

 DraftKings Sportsbook is now live in Tennessee.
 The brand has established itself as one of the top choices for legal sports betting in the US and offers mobile wagering in eight other US states.